HomeChecklists › Dark Kitchens & Foodtech

 Box 1: I have the effective commission per platform as a number

-This box is checked only with a calculated number, not the contract commission.
-The proof: take the last 90 days per platform, add commission paid, packaging per order, and refunds on incomplete orders, and divide by gross channel sales.
-Platforms charge between 15% and 30%: on a $25 order at 25% that is $6.25, but with $1.10 packaging and a 4% refund rate, the channel takes $8.35 — 33%.
-If you think you pay 25% but do not have it documented per app, the box stays empty.
-Masterestaurant lets no group move forward without this figure, because costing on the 25% contract leaves 11 points uncovered.
-Diego F. Parra says it plainly: what is not a number is not measured, it is assumed, and in delivery assumptions cost $1.80 to $2.50 of cash per order without the owner noticing.
+The number outranks the contract: this box closes only with a calculated figure, never with the commission printed on the signed agreement.
+The proof means pulling the last 90 days per platform, adding commission paid, packaging per order, and refunds on incomplete orders, then dividing by gross channel sales.
+Platforms charge 15% to 30% (on a $25 order at 25% that's $6.25), but add $1.10 in packaging and a 4% refund rate and the channel actually takes $8.35: a real 33%.
+If you think you pay 25% and can't document it per app, the box stays empty.
+No group moves forward at Masterestaurant without this figure, because costing off the 25% contract rate leaves 11 points uncovered.
+What isn't a number isn't measured.
+It's assumed, and that assumption costs $1.80 to $2.50 of cash on every order.

 Box 2: my app price is adjusted per channel, not copied from dine-in

-This box is checked only with a 15-22% reprice on the dishes that can absorb it, not with the intention of 'having it under control.'
-The proof is margin: a dish with 30% food cost leaves 70% in the dining room, but on the app at 33% commission it leaves barely 37% before labor, so the app price must rise to keep equivalent margin.
-The box requires the per-dish profitability analysis that justifies each reprice, and that you did not blindly raise price-sensitive dishes.
-Here per-channel AI pricing helps decide which dish can take a +24%.
-Checking this box correctly moves the channel margin from -$1.80 to $4.10 per $25 order.
-The mistake I see over and over is owners leaving this box empty out of fear of raising prices, handing $5.90 of swing per order to the platform every day that passes.
+A 15-22% reprice on dishes that can absorb it closes this box, never the claim of 'having it under control.'
+Margin is the proof: a dish running 30% food cost keeps 70% in the dining room, but on the app, at 33% commission, it barely keeps 37% before labor, so the app price has to climb to hold a similar margin.
+That takes per-dish profitability analysis behind every reprice, so price-sensitive dishes never move blindly.
+Per-channel AI pricing is what decides which dish can absorb a +24% bump.
+Checked correctly, this box shifts channel margin from -$1.80 to $4.10 on a $25 order.
+The more common mistake runs the other way: leaving the box unchecked out of fear of raising prices, and handing the platform $5.90 of swing on every order.
+Few boxes get checked as poorly as this one, and it might be the most revealing of the eight.

 Box 3: I have a delivery P&L separate from the dining room

-This is the most revealing box and the one most owners check wrongly.
-It closes only with a delivery-channel income statement apart from the dining room: gross sales, total effective commission, packaging, specific food cost, contribution margin per order, and break-even in number of orders.
-Without that document, the box stays empty even if you 'feel' delivery is doing well.
-When the channel lives hidden in the dining-room P&L, a delivery losing 7 margin points disappears from the radar and you believe all is well because total cash rises with app volume.
-In 70% of the groups Masterestaurant audits, delivery was destroying margin without being measured in isolation.
-The box is checked by calculating how many orders the channel needs to cover the payroll, rent, and riders it consumes: if it does 3,000 orders at $4.10 contribution margin, it contributes $12,300 monthly to fixed costs.
+It closes only with a delivery-channel income statement kept apart from dine-in: gross sales, total effective commission, packaging, specific food cost, contribution margin per order, and break-even in number of orders.
+Without that document, the box stays empty no matter how much delivery 'feels fine.'
+When the channel lives buried inside the dining-room P&L, a delivery losing 7 margin points vanishes from the radar while total cash keeps climbing on app volume.
+In 70% of the groups Masterestaurant audits, delivery was destroying margin while never measured on its own.
+At 3,000 orders and $4.10 contribution margin, the channel adds $12,300 monthly to fixed costs.
+That figure closes the box.
+The feeling doesn't.
+Respecting the hard costing rule, with the layers kept apart, is the only thing that checks this box.
+Commission gets subtracted in the delivery-channel costing because it's a direct variable cost.

 Box 4: I separate commission from payroll in my costing